Patron Rights and Responsibilities

 Examples may include, but are not limited to: blocking library entry ways, vestibules, or staircases; and groups congregating on library grounds without permission of duly authorized library staff

-5. Intoxication resulting from the use of alcohol or drugs or the use or consumption of drugs, alcohol, or tobacco products in the library, including restrooms, or anywhere on library grounds, including parking areas, sidewalks, and curtilage.
+5. Intoxication resulting from the use of alcohol or drugs or the use or consumption of drugs, alcohol, or tobacco products or any electronic smoking device and/or vapor based products, in the library, including restrooms, or anywhere on library grounds, including parking areas, sidewalks, and curtilage.

 6. Consumption of beverages without lids or food in areas other than in designated areas, except during approved special functions.